 - Increased affordable housing for all qualifying populations, including increased accessible and affordable housing for people with disabilities - A geographic distribution of housing resources that is more equitable between North and South Fulton County, including providing more affordable housing in North Fulton County - Additional housing resources for individuals and families Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking.
-These housing resources should be able to accommodate family and youth. - More housing programs suited for people with disabilities so that they do not return to homelessness. - Overrepresented populations in Fulton County's homeless system, such as Black or African American, people with disabilities, and women, require equitable access to services to remove barriers and obtain stable housing.
+These housing resources should be able to accommodate family and youth. - More housing programs suited for people with disabilities so that they do not return to homelessness. - Overrepresented populations in Fulton County's homeless system require equitable access to services to remove barriers and obtain stable housing.